JacobNRomero/JacobNRomero/README.md

-- 👋 Hi, I’m @JacobNRomero
+- 👋 Hi, I’m Jacob Romero
-- 👀 I’m interested in Math, Stats, Music, Data, Athletics.
+- 👀 I’m interested in Statistics, Data Analytics, Data Science.
-- 🌱 I’m currently learning Data Analytics, Data Science, Statistical Computing as a Senior at the University of Central Florida.
+- 🌱 I’m a Data Scientist with a Bachelor's in Statistics from the University of Central Florida.
 - 💞️ I’m looking to collaborate on Data Projects, Statistical Analyses of Data.
 - Skills include proficiency in R, Python, Excel to load data sets, run tests, find significant variables, create visual plots, regression diagnostics, and build linear, logistic and Poisson regression models.
 - 📫 How to reach me ...